-We maintain compulsory professional indemnity insurance with Travelers Insurance Company Limited of Exchequer Court, 33 St. Mary Axe, London EC3A 8AG under policy number FINPL1600172.
-This insurance covers all of our practice which is carried on from offices located in England and by fee earners when practising overseas and will extend to acts or omissions wherever in the world they occur.
+We maintain compulsory professional indemnity insurance with Travelers Insurance Company Limited of Exchequer Court, 33 St. Mary Axe, London EC3A 8AG under policy number FINPL1700120.
+This insurance covers all of our practice which is carried on from offices located in England and Belgium and by fee earners when practising overseas and will extend to acts or omissions wherever in the world they occur.

 Anti financial crime

-The Money Laundering Regulations 2007 require law firms authorised and regulated by the Solicitors Regulation Authority to verify the identity of all their clients and, where the client is an entity, to identify, and in some cases to verify, the natural person/s who is/are its ultimate beneficial owner/s.
+The Money Laundering, Terrorist Financing and Transfer of Funds Regulations (Information on the Payer) 2017 require independent legal professionals to verify the identity of all their clients and, where the client is an entity, to identify, and in some cases to verify, the natural person/s who is/are its ultimate beneficial owner/s.
 This means we may ask a client (or persons or organisations who instruct us on a client's behalf) for passport and other identification documents and about our client's wealth and source of funds.